What is sex discrimination?

 The video ‘Always #Like A Girl’ helps to contexualise the stereotypes and barriers that young women face as they try to grow and develop and fulfill their potential.

 Can you think of stereotypes you may hold about the sexes?
 Studies by psychologists have demonstrated that media and cultural beliefs about the differences between males and females are largely myths, and that differences in leadership styles, cognitive abilities, verbal communication and aggression, for example, are largely context dependent.

-Does sex discrimination have an impact on wider areas?
+Does gender discrimination have an impact on wider areas?